paanwaris/bean/README.md

 ### 2. Objective Grid Resolution

-Instead of arbitrary thinning, `find_env_resolution()` uses a geometric **“elbow” method** based on nearest-neighbor distances in E-space.
-This identifies the exact distance where dense artificial clustering transitions into natural data spacing.
+Instead of arbitrary thinning, `find_env_resolution()` selects a **kernel-density bandwidth** for each environmental variable (Sheather–Jones plug-in by default, with Silverman and Scott rules also available).
+The bandwidth is a statistically defensible choice for the edge length of an environmental grid cell: it is the scale at which the empirical density of observations becomes smooth.

 > See the [Finding the environmental
 > resolution](https://paanwaris.github.io/bean/articles/environmental-thinning.html)